yetanothertw/write-the-docs-ireland/meeting-notes-27-06-19.md

 * Accessibility mini-presentation from Alan
 * Richard will share his experience on training devs to write better
 * Bridget will give a short presentation on information mapping, structure (eu directives)
-* Vlada will talk about minimialism principles that can be used in peer reviews
+* Vlada will talk about minimalism principles that can be used in peer reviews
 * Alan to talk about payment service directive (PSD2): multi-factor authentication
-* Others will prepare short presentations on other topics (TBD)
+* Others will prepare short presentations on other topics (Ania to talk about style guides - TBD)
 * Include twitter account for [useless assist](https://twitter.com/uselessassist) (funny examples of poor documentation)
 * 25th July next meetup